Homemade Blueberry Syrup Recipe

 Instructions

-• Once berries have softened and liquid starts to thicken, stir in corn starch.
+• Once the berries soften and the liquid begins to thicken, stir the corn starch into the berry mixture.

 • Cook for approximately 20 minutes total, until liquid reaches a syrupy consistency.
-Syrup will thicken slightly as it cools.
+Remove the syrup from the heat and let it cool for about five minutes.
+The syrup will thicken slightly as it cools.

 • Pour over waffles, pancakes or even ice cream and enjoy!